Ranking every centre-back to play for Chelsea since John Terry left

 But, after Terry’s departure, Cahill was starting to regress from the peak of his powers and would make only nine appearances in his final season at the club before leaving himself for Crystal Palace.

 It is only this that keeps the Englishman from the top spot.

 — Chelsea FC (@ChelseaFC) October 20, 2021

 Despite a competitive field, there was really only one choice for top spot on this list.
 Ironically, the recipient isn’t even a centre-back.

-Azpilicueta has been at Chelsea for nine seasons now, having joined from Valencia in 2012, and he has won every domestic honour available in that time.
+Azpilicueta has been at Stamford Bridge for 10 seasons now, having joined from Valencia in 2012, and he has become the first Chelsea player to win every major trophy.

-You can have all the Russian-billions in the world, but you cannot put a price on those qualities.
+You can have all the billions in the world, but you cannot put a price on those qualities.